-guides invest ment
+guides investment

 decisions based on

 factors such as

-investment

-objectives and risk
+investment objectives tolerance. and risk

-tolerance.

 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?